 A customer or buyer persona is a fictional, generalized representation of your target users.
 Well thought-out and detailed personas go a long way towards understanding users’ needs, behaviors, and goals.
 To create actionable personas grounded in solid data, designers leverage an array of research methods, such as on-page surveys, exit intent pop-ups, in-person or phone interviews, competitor analysis, web analytics, and more.

 Service blueprints are considered an elevated form of customer journey maps.
-Blueprinting focuses on mapping out the relationship between different service components — customer and employee actions, supporting processes, and physical or digital evidence — and ties that to a specific customer journey.
+Blueprinting focuses on mapping out the relationship between different service components — customer and employee actions, fleet management solutions, supporting processes, and physical or digital evidence — and ties that to a specific customer journey.

 Blueprints are ideal for complex, omnichannel scenarios with multiple touchpoints that require cross-functional effort.
 When done right, service blueprints are a real treasure map that helps organizations find weaknesses or bottlenecks and identify opportunities for improvement.

 Practical use case: Intellias experience with service design

 At Intellias, we know the importance of human-centered design to create products that deeply resonate with audiences and drive user engagement.
 We are also strong believers in leveraging technological advancements to improve every aspect of our lives and better meet our needs.

 These principles are what inspired our design team to craft a cyberpunk-driven eHealth concept for a chronic disease management solution based on the Internet of Things platform launched by Intellias last year.
 IntelliAedes, our futuristic eHealth project, is a response to the growing need in healthcare for better chronic disease prevention and control.
 Learn more about 5 UX trends that are set to shape the future of healthcare in 2020 and beyond

 Learn more about 5 UX trends that are set to shape the future of healthcare in 2020 and beyond